ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_labs/lab02.md

 Essentially, though here's what you are going to do:

-1. Make sure you are in your ~/github/spis16-lab02-Name-Name directory
+1. Make sure you are in your ~/github/spis18-lab02-Name-Name directory
 2. Type `git status` and read what it says
-3. Type `git add tempFuncs.py test_tempFuncs.py` to *stage* these two files (get them ready to be added to the repo)
+3. Type `git add wageCalculator.py` to *stage* this file (get it ready to be added to the repo)
 4. Type `git status` and read what it says
-5. Type `git commit -m "ftoc function and tests"` to commit the changes and provide an explanation of what you did
+5. Type `git commit -m "wageCalculator functions and tests"` to commit the changes and provide an explanation of what you did
 6. Type `git status` and read the messages
 7. Type `git push origin master` to push the changes from your local repo to the origin repo (on github.com)
 8. Type `git status` and read the messages